Introduction to the Devout Life

-Introduction to the Devout Life (French: Introduction à la vie dévote) is a book written by Saint Francis de Sales, the first edition being published in 1609.
+An Introduction to the Devout Life (French: Introduction à la vie dévote) is a book written by Saint Francis de Sales, the first edition being published in 1609.
 The final edition was published in 1619, prior to the death of Francis in 1622.
 It enjoyed wide popularity, and was well received in both Protestant and Catholic circles, evidenced by its translation into all major languages of the day.
 It is typically categorized as a form of reading known as lectio divina ("divine reading"), based on the Christian monastic practice of spiritual reading.
 Like The Imitation of Christ by Thomas a Kempis, it is considered a spiritual classic in the Christian tradition.
 The work is also used as a guide in Christian spiritual direction.

 Background

 During his lifetime, Francis de Sales gave spiritual direction to many individuals.
 Introduction to the Devout Life is a compilation of letters and notes used in the spiritual direction of his cousin, Madame Marie de Charmoisy, the wife of an ambassador of the Duke of Savoy.
-(Marie de Charmoisy, or Louise de Charmoisy?
-The historical record suggests that her name was Louise, but somewhere around 2015, scholars start referring to her as Marie...)
 The correspondence began when Madame de Charmoisy, in Annecy, confided to Francis her desire for piety amidst the struggles and distractions associated with life at court.
 When Madame de Charmoisy returned to Paris, she showed the letters to her confessor, Jesuit Father Jean Fourier, who encouraged De Sales to publish them.
 It was first published in January 1609.